cf-tme/connect_2022_labs/_build/html/_sources/lab4.md.txt

 Once installed validate that Docker is installed and running:

-At launch docker will prompt you for access to MacOS
+At launch docker will prompt you for privileged access to MacOS

 ![docker-prompt](./screencaps/docker-screencap.png)

-Once Compelte you should see this window - indicating successfull deployment
+Once Compelte you should see this window - indicating successfull deploymen

 ![docker-prompt](./screencaps/docker-success.png)

 ``` sh